You may have been redirected here from www.ke0og.net/training. You’re in the right place!

 Studying for your Ham Radio License

 The Technician License is the gateway to amateur radio.
 And it’s within your reach – easily!
 Watch this 7-minute video to learn how.
 It tells you what self-study book to buy, where to get it, how to study it, and takes you through the introductory chapter.
+NOTE NOTE NOTE: The video refers to the second edition of the ARRL book, which will become obsolete on July 1st, 2014.
+The video is still valid, but please substitute the third edition for all references to the second edition.

 Read the testimonials here!